What do Firms Gain from Patenting? The Case of the Global ICT Industry: Related literature

+In fact, bigger ICT companies may use patents less to protect focal innovations and more as strategic tools in negotiations, litigations, and signalling their technological position.
+From a legal perspective, we can say that, in many situations, patents have become a way to preempt substitute inventions \citep{Cappelli_et_al_2023} and license them out in a consolidated market for ideas \citep{Gambardella_et_al_2007, Arora_Gambardella_2010}.
+In this context, it makes sense that we find correlations between firm size and patent portfolios, which, however, fade away when we control for reverse causality because additional patents are not used to record a direct impact on bigger ICT producers' outcomes.
+Not surprisingly, producers seem particularly keen on claiming IPR protection through court proceedings \citep{graham2013smart} in order to preserve their market advantages, and the cost of going to court can be relatively higher for smaller patentees.

+Notably, we also refer to recent literature that underlines how peculiar is the case of the ICT global industry.
+The ICT industry contributes to global economic growth \citep{Nguyen_Doytch_2022}, thanks to the widespread adoption of technologies that enhance the productivity of both private and public activities \footnote{Please note, however, the existence of a strand of research that questions the actual contribution of modern ICTs to aggregate productivity as unsatisfactory if measured against initial expectations.
+The argument follows that one should expect much more productivity from adopting new technologies than what is measured, hence a so-called productivity paradox.
+Among others, see \cite{Acemogluetal2014}.}.
+Firms in ICT have unique business models and require technological platforms that engage many downstream producers \citep{teece2018profiting}.
+Given the relevance of innovations coming from the ICT industry, bigger producers seem particularly keen on claiming IPR protection through court proceedings \citep{graham2013smart}, thus keeping their market advantages against smaller competitors.

-Nonetheless, the research strand based on the seminal works by \citet{Sutton_1986, Sutton1991, Sutton1998} supports the idea that there are industries that operate with endogenous sunk costs, where there is a structural lower bound in market shares.
-Briefly, some industries have to invest a relatively higher share in R\&D, advertising and other activities to enhance consumers' willingness to pay for the products they offer, independent of how big the demand already is.
+Against the previous background, we also refer to the research strand based on the seminal works by \citet{Sutton_1986, Sutton1991, Sutton1998}, who support the idea that there are industries that operate with endogenous sunk costs, where there is a structural lower bound in market shares.
+Our results show no direct causal impact on profitability from patenting.
+We believe these results are largely expected in innovative industries like ICT, where firms have to invest a relatively higher share in R\&D, advertising and other activities to enhance consumers' willingness to pay for the products they offer, independent of how big the demand already is.
 See also previous ideas in \citet{Shaked_Sutton_1983, Shaked_Sutton_1987}.
 In this case, a market equilibrium implies a relatively higher market share that is associated with higher technological barriers to market entry and, thus, a smaller pool of firms that can profitably operate in the industry.
+Efforts by ICT companies to reach consumers with the most innovative products may not be rewarded \textit{per se} with increasing profits, although such innovative activities are necessary to outlive the ICT market.\\